BlackBeard085/x1console/README.md

 ![Alt text](https://raw.githubusercontent.com/BlackBeard085/Images/refs/heads/main/Image3.jpg)

-Choose the wallet you wish to change the withdraw authority for, then you will be shown a list of possible new withdraw authorities.
+Choose the wallet you wish to change the withdraw authority for, you can also choose all wallets which will be processed one after the other.
+You will be shown a list of possible new withdraw authorities.

 ![Alt text](https://raw.githubusercontent.com/BlackBeard085/Images/refs/heads/main/Image4.jpg)

+The options include
+id.json - which can be left on the server with minimal funds to run the pinger after transfering withdraw authorities. local.json - Created by x1console on your local machinee.
+DO NOT PUT THIS ON SERVER.
+Ledger HWs - Four HW options, which is the safest option.

+If choosing to transfer to a ledger HW, make sure it is unlocked and ready to use before making the choice as it will check the public key to transfer to.
+If it is locked the transfer will fail.
+The local.json is used incase you have no ledger HW and wish to keep your master withdrawer locally rather than on the server.

+After transfering withdraw authority remember to change the set withdrawer to the new withdrawer as it will need to sign all transactions related to vote and stake wallets going forward.
+If you chose a ledger while safer will need manual signatures, if you chose local.json while saved locally yoy still have some automation possible.

 6. **Reset Pinger**: This option resets your Pinger settings.